palewire/first-python-notebook/docs/pipenv/index.rst

 Whatever the aim of your project, likely you will rely on one or more Python packages that extend the language’s standard library.
 This allows you to import modules written by other trusty Python developers into your own code so that you can focus on the work that matters to you.

-These third-party packages are available—for free—via the Python Package Index (aka, the `Cheese Shop`_).
+These third-party packages are available — for free — via the Python Package Index.
 To install these packages on your own computer, you need a tool called a package manager.

 Python’s default package manager is `pip`_.
 With pip, you can also document the exact version of each of package your project requires.
 Typically these dependencies are specified in a `requirements.txt`_ file.
 This document makes it easier to sync your project’s requirements across multiple machines if, for instance, you are collaborating with other developers.